-Each day our body takes in vitamins, whether this is through food, supplements or from the sunshine, each one of these vitamins play a vital role in the development of our body and how we function day to day.
+Each day our body takes in vitamins and electrolytes, whether this is through food, supplements or from the sunshine, each one of these vitamins play a vital role in the development of our body and how we function day to day.
 We are going to walk you through our essential vitamins and what they do within the body.

 Magnesium plays a key role in relaxing the body and smoothing out muscles.
 It does this by increasing GABA, this blocks certain brain signals and decreases activity in your nervous system producing a calming effect within the body.
 Ultimately this can lead to lower stress, anxiety, and fear.
 It is essential for the body to switch off, especially to sleep.
 Magnesium is used to aid this to provide a relaxing, restful night’s sleep.
 As well as this Magnesium is also used to activate enzymes to produce new DNA.
 Each day new strands of DNA are synthesised, and this cannot be done without enzymes, they speed up the reactions between chemicals within our body and some enzymes need cofactors to be able to do their job effectively.
 Magnesium is a cofactor that enzymes use to transcribe new DNA strands which keep our body alive.

 Vitamin C is essential for good immune system health as it helps to encourage the production of white blood cells that help to protect the body against infection.
 Along side this once the cells are produced, they help to keep the cells healthy for as long as possible.
 Vitamin C is also known for keeping the skin and bones healthy by helping the body to produce collagen, which aids wound healing, refining fine lines and wrinkles and strengthens the overall skin.
 As we age our body produces less collagen and unlike other vitamins and minerals our body does not store Vitamin C, which is why we need to ensure, especially as we age, that our body is getting the correct amount of Vitamin C to keep the skin as healthy as possible.